 - More secure: REST APIs are always publicly exposed and so they are under constant threat of Distributed Denial of Service (DDoS) attacks.
 Building a robust mechanism for countering such attacks requires additional tiers of server deployment, which is going to cost time and effort.
 With PubNub, these threats are inherently thwarted.

-- Less deployment overheads: Reducing the number of tiers and layers in server deployment is obviously good news for the company building the app, as it requires less overhead in terms of owning and managing the computing resources.
+- Less deployment overheads: Reducing the number of tiers and layers in server deployment is obviously good news for the company building the app, as it requires less overhead in terms of owning and managing the realtime computing resources.
 Overall, it also greatly reduces the complexity of the deployment and simplifies the orchestration between the different components of the application.

 - Dynamic scalability: Both Bluemix and PubNub are built for scale, which means that you can scale up as needed as per your application usage, without ever worrying about the additional deployment overheads.
 On the other hand, both services offer a free tier account, which is good enough for prototyping and test deployment at no cost.